UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 - An abstract base class `SayingsAbstractModel` containing most of the code
 - Two thin child classes: `RemoteModel` and `MockedRemoteModel`

-The mocked model provides an alternative to using an acutal network.
+The mocked model provides an alternative to using an actual network.
 Is simulates the delay and some of the network failings that might occur (handled in the next section).
 This is useful for testing.

 Once networking is introduced, the following need to be taken into account: